Taeseong-Han/ECGNoiseQuantification/README.md

   --ptbxl_raw_path [PTBXL_RAW_PATH]
 ```

-Replace [PTBXL_RAW_PATH] with the full path to your downloaded PTB-XL dataset.
+Replace [PTBXL_RAW_PATH] with the full path to your downloaded PTB-XL dataset , e.g.:

-Example:

 ```bash
 --ptbxl_raw_path ~/Database/physionet.org/files/ptb-xl/1.0.3
 ```

-📥 **Download PTB-XL Dataset**

-You can download the raw PTB-XL dataset from PhysioNet:
+📥 **Download the dataset from PhysioNet:**
 🔗 https://physionet.org/content/ptb-xl/1.0.3/

 <br>

 ### 🏋️Train Model

-To train the autoencoder on the superlet-transformed PTB-XL dataset, run the following command from the project root:
+Train the autoencoder on discretized superlet scalograms:

 ```bash
 python -m train.train_autoencoder --discretization
 ```

+This model compresses input scalograms into a latent space and is a required pretraining step for training the latent
+diffusion model.
+If you're using the vanilla diffusion model, you can train it directly without this autoencoder stage.
-This will launch training with default settings using discretized superlet scalograms.
-You can customize training using
+You can customize training using additional CLI options.
-additional arguments.
-This autoencoder acts as the feature compressor for the latent diffusion model and must be trained before training the
-latent diffusion model.

 > ⚠️ The training script structure is unified across this project.
 > The same CLI pattern applies to training: